 People love MailChimp because of its ease-of-use and beautiful designs.
 The problem is, it’s often cumbersome to try and use your own customized templates if they’re not specifically optimized for MailChimp.
-Instead, you end up sacrificing either the intuitive interface or the jaw-dropping user experience, neither of which are acceptable.
+Instead, you end up sacrificing either the intuitive interface or the jaw-dropping user experience, neither of which are what you want.

 Best MailChimp Templates